jpadilla/tumblr-to-ghost/README.md

 # Tumblr to Ghost
+This tool takes advantage of the exact format of the exported GhostData.json via the Ugly Debug Tools.
+It maps your Tumblr blog posts data to this format, creating a file that you can import directly to Ghost.
+It also creates all your used tags from Tumblr so you can use them later in Ghost.
+Check out an [example](https://gist.github.com/jpadilla/7290464) export.

 ## Installation
 Installing on Heroku is the easiest option.
 Simply clone the repo, creat an app, and push.